gopi-suvanam/scribbler-website/docs.md

 ## Installation

+### GitHub Pages Hosted Version
+Scribbler also offers a convenient option through GitHub Pages.
+Users can access the hosted version of the tool at https://app.scribbler.live, where they can enjoy all the features and benefits without the need for self-hosting.
+This allows for easy sharing and collaboration, making Scribbler a versatile tool for various team sizes and locations.

 ### Download
 One of the standout features of Scribbler.Live is its hassle-free setup.
-Users can conveniently download or clone the tool directly from GitHub and immediately start using it by opening the index.html file from the file system.
+Users can conveniently download or clone the tool directly from GitHub and immediately start using it by hosting the folder in webserver and opening the link.
 This eliminates the need for any intricate installation processes, making it easily accessible to anyone.

-### Hosting Behind a Web Server
-Scribbler provides the flexibility to host the tool behind a web server, enabling static serving of the folder.
 This means that users can effortlessly put the tool behind a web server to serve it statically, without any requirement for a backend framework such as Node.js or Python.
 By leveraging the simplicity of static serving, Scribbler ensures smooth and efficient usage.

-### Enhanced Functionality with WebRTC and Blockchain
-While Scribbler can be used directly from the file system, it's worth noting that some external libraries and features, like WebRTC and Blockchain wallets, work optimally when the tool is hosted behind a server and served through HTTP rather than the file:/// protocol.
-Hosting Scribbler through a web server enhances its capabilities, enabling seamless integration with these advanced features.

-### GitHub Pages Hosted Version
-Scribbler also offers a convenient option through GitHub Pages.
-Users can access the hosted version of the tool at https://app.scribbler.live, where they can enjoy all the features and benefits without the need for self-hosting.
-This allows for easy sharing and collaboration, making Scribbler a versatile tool for various team sizes and locations.

 ## Cells
 ### Cell Types and Structure